 The Cannes Film Festival remains the single most important date in the worldwide movie industry – and the source of much of Cannes’ image.
 Over 10 days in May, some 30,000 producers, distributors, financiers, directors, actors, agents and press agents, journalists and occasional writers descend on Cannes to hook up and do business.
 Some but not all also catch movies.

 The 2023 dates for the festival and Film Market/Marché du Film are May 16-27, 2023.
 Follow Cannes or Bust on Twitter for updates.

 If you are in any way involved in the movie or entertainment businesses, this is where the connections are made.
 But what is amazing is how vastly different the various peoples’ experiences can be.
 The press come for the competition, and numerous “sidebars” such as the Director’s Fortnight.
 Producers, financiers and directors come to do business.
 The actors come to promote films.

 Producers, financiers and others come to do deals for the coming movies in the Marché du Film/Film Market.

 There is also a feverish activity around what can only by described as the party industry.
 To bask in the movie glamour, many international clubs and brands get together to host events that are only tangentially connected to the movie business.

 Cannes film festival pecking order

-Inevitably, in such a high-powered environment, there is a very strict pecking order regulated by badges that give you access to different levels of the event.
+Inevitably, in such a high-powered environment, there is a very strict pecking order.
+Specific badges give you access to different levels of the event.
 Some entitle you to premieres, others to the market and non-premiere screenings.
 The numerous parties and receptions are by invitation-only, with often prohibitive entrance prices for the glitzier events.
 Dress code is pretty strict: men in dark suits and women in outrageously revealing dresses (or that’s what it looks like from the outside).

 Networking in Cannes